 Stay at a local B&B, hotel, lodge, cabin, campground or marina.
 Enjoy a taste of locally made maple syrup, cheese or fresh sweet corn.

 Each of our communities has something to offer.
-Portland, gateway to Big Rideau Lake; Newboro, a haven for anglers; Chaffeys Locks, water access in a tranquil setting; Delta with its heritage homes and historic stone mill; Elgin, service centre for the region; and the quaint rural charm of our smaller villages and hamlets of Chantry, Crosby, Forfar, Lombardy, Morton, Plum Hollow and Philipsville.
+Portland, gateway to Big Rideau Lake; Newboro, a haven for anglers; Chaffeys Lock, water access in a tranquil setting; Delta with its heritage homes and historic stone mill; Elgin, service centre for the region; and the quaint rural charm of our smaller villages and hamlets of Chantry, Crosby, Forfar, Lombardy, Morton, Plum Hollow and Philipsville.

-Take in one of our festivals; the Delta Maple Syrup festival in April, Elgin Days in July, the Delta Fair in July, Chaffey's Locks Corn roast in August and Thanksgiving celebrations in October at several communities.
+Take in one of our festivals; the Delta Maple Syrup festival in April, Elgin Days in July, the Delta Fair in July, Chaffey's Lock Corn roast in August and Thanksgiving celebrations in October at several communities.

 We offer a wide variety of recreational opportunities.
 Golf on the wooded terrain of one of our several golf courses.
 Enjoy fishing; the southern Rideau Lakes are particularly noted for their excellent bass fishing.
 Enjoy the water on any of our many lakes.
 No boat?
 Not a problem, there are several places where you can rent one.
 Hike the Rideau or Cataraqui Trails.
 Bicycle our backroads or trails.
 Spend a day antiquing at one of our many antique shops.
 Tour a museum and learn about some of the early history of the region.